Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-Lemma~\ref{thm:liveness-lemma} requires the available ledger $\chainava$ to eventually regain security under partial synchrony when there are less than $n/3$ adversarial validators.
+\lemref{liveness-lemma} requires the available ledger $\chainava$ to eventually regain security under partial synchrony when there are less than $n/3$ adversary validators.
 Towards this goal, we first analyze the gap and recency properties, the core properties that must be satisfied by the accountability gadget for recovery of security of $\chainava$.
-The gap property states that the blocks are checkpointed sufficiently apart in time, controlled by the parameter $\Tcp$: \begin{proposition}[Gap property, analogue of Proposition 4 of \cite{aadilemma}] Given any round interval of size $\Tcp$, no more than a single block can be checkpointed in the interval. \end{proposition} Proof of Proposition~\ref{thm:checkpoint-gap} follows from the fact that upon observing a new checkpoint that is not $\bot$ for an iteration, honest validators wait for $\Tcp$ rounds before sending gadget votes for the proposal of the next iteration.
+The gap property states that the blocks are checkpointed sufficiently apart in time, controlled by the parameter $\Tcheckpoint$: \begin{proposition}[Gap property, analogue of Prop.~4 of \cite{aadilemma}] Consider a $(\frac{1}{3},3\Delta)$-compliant execution of \Goldfish in the partially synchronous sleepy network model of \secref{model}.
+Given any round interval of size $\Tcheckpoint$, no more than a single block can be checkpointed in the interval in the view of any honest validator. \end{proposition} Proof of \propref{checkpoint-gap} follows from the fact that upon observing a new checkpoint that is not $\bot$ for an iteration, honest validators wait for $\Tcheckpoint$ rounds before sending gadget votes for the checkpoint proposal of the next iteration, and there cannot be two conflicting checkpoints for the same iteration in the view of any honest validator.